zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 Assuming you have setup oci using ```oci setup config``` change directories to /opt/oracle/tools/python/ and you will see two directories **sdk** and **apps**

-- **Edit your /root/.oci/config file using nano and add the compartmentid line at the bottom like so**:
+- **Edit your /root/.oci/config file and add the compartmentid line at the bottom as shown below**:

 ![](./images/1100/compartmentid.png)

 ### **APPLICATION EXAMPLE**:

-- Please change directories to: **/opt/oracle/tools/python/apps**
+- /opt/oracle/tools/python/apps

-In this simple python application, we are connecting to an existing ATP database, creating a table, and loading in the data from sales.csv into the table.
+In this simple python application, we are connecting to an existing ATP database, creating a table, and loading data from sales.csv into the table.
 We then do a simple query of that data and output that we are connected to the database

 **Please make sure:**

 - **You have downloaded your wallet of the database you created and placed the files in the local directory mapped to /opt/oracle/database/wallet in your container**

-- **You have edited /root/.oci/config using nano to point to the correct compartmentid where the database is located**
+- **You have edited /root/.oci/config to point to the correct compartmentid where the database is located**

-- Using nano, Edit the sqlnet.ora file in /opt/oracle/database/wallet and change the line ?/network/admin:
+- Edit the sqlnet.ora file in /opt/oracle/database/wallet and change the line ?/network/admin:

 Before:
 ```